Gregam3/TheTrappedKnightSimulator/README.md

 # TheTrappedKnightSimulator
-A simulation of the phenonema described in this video: https://www.youtube.com/watch?v=RGQe8waGJ4w and my First Scala project.
+A simulation of the phenonemon described in this video: https://www.youtube.com/watch?v=RGQe8waGJ4w and my First Scala project.

 Actual Sequence = https://oeis.org/A316667